m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 >

-- Designed and built a [business website](https://www.estefulya.com), and got a **100% score** on various **SEO** analyses.
+- Designed and formed a [business website](https://www.estefulya.com), and got a **100% score** on various **SEO** analyses.
 They were able to appear in search results and found new clients.
-  - Layout and design had been built on top of the **Nuxt** and written in **SASS** without a UI library.
+  - Design and components had been written in **Nuxt**, using **SASS** without a UI library.
   - Used **image optimizer**, **PWA**, **structured data**, and **auto sitemap generator**...
   - Configured the **JAMstack** workflow which works without a server cluster.
 - Programmed a [carbon calculator](http://calculator.sour.studio) that calculates the greenhouse gas impacts of construction activities.
-Implemented the company's calculation formulas and designed the interface using vanilla **CSS** and **Vue**.
+Implemented the company's calculation formulas and designed the interface.
 - Overhauled a mobile **Flutter** app that interacts with noise canceller headphones via **Bluetooth** and measures environment sound, applying noise reduction if required.
-- Developed a **real-time** dashboard by using **Nuxt** and **Firebase** that can visualize incoming data and illustrates the headphone behaviors from the previous Flutter app.
+- Developed a **real-time** dashboard using **Nuxt** and **Firebase** that can visualize incoming data and illustrates the headphone behaviors from the previous Flutter app.
-- Created an [economics dictionary app](https://play.google.com/store/apps/details?id=com.demirkentegitimvakfi.ekonomisozlugu), and finalized the whole process of **designing and developing to publishing in a short period of time**.
+- Created an [economics dictionary app](https://play.google.com/store/apps/details?id=com.demirkentegitimvakfi.ekonomisozlugu) from designing to establishing a CMS. published on the **Google Play** and **App Store** and execute the requirements in two weeks as promised.
-- Learned new technologies by [practicing](https://github.com/m-emre-yalcin?tab=repositories&q=study&type=&language=&sort=) to address more projects and spare time on constructing a [social network platform](https://lorinto.com/login) while idle.
+- Captured new technologies by [practicing](https://github.com/m-emre-yalcin?tab=repositories&q=study&type=&language=&sort=) to address more projects while idle.

 ### Bontesoft - Intern, Front-end, Full-stack developer